nikhilamalajerrin/GCPy/readme.md

-# plancosts – Terraform Plan Cost Reporter
+# GCPy – Terraform Plan Cost Reporter

 Generate hourly and monthly cost breakdowns from a Terraform plan.
 Supports output as a table (default) or JSON.
+Aimed mainly for GCPy and Terragrunt but will be rolled out for AWS in v1.

 ## Requirements